 Every season, Net-a-Porter presents its very own trend report, which details precisely the items it predicts will be all the rage for the coming season.
 Past prophecies include The Row's minimal-strap sandals, Sleeper's relaxed dresses, and Chloé's C bag—all of which proved to be correct.
 Essentially, if Net-a-Porter deems it worthy of our attention, it most likely is.

-Which is why we've been pouring over its latest trend forecast, this time for 2020.
+Which is why we've been pouring over its latest trend forecast, this time for spring/summer 2020.
 While still top-line as opposed to product-specific, this insight gives us an accurate depiction of what we can expect to see in fashion girls' wardrobes over the course of the next few months.

 So excited are we for what's to come that we've decided to share with you the 10 trends Net-a-Porter is backing for next year.
 From the revival of a dress we've overlooked for far too long to the natty wardrobe basics that will give us way more outfit mileage than most other garments, keep scrolling to discover the top trends of 2020, according to Net-a-Porter.
 Then, get ahead of the rest of the fashion pack by shopping our edit of them.